pantheon-systems/WordPress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.8 =
+* Added the ability to edit more plugin details like author name, site URL and version number.
+Note that this feature only changes how plugins are displayed.
+It doesn't actually modify plugin files.
+* Fixed a PHP deprecation notice: "strpos(): Non-string needles will be interpreted as strings in the future".
+Hopefully this time it's been fixed for good.
+* Fixed a couple of HTML validation errors.
+* Fixed an inefficiency where the plugin would reinitialise the media frame every time the user tried to select an image from the media library.
+* Added a partial workaround for situations where menu icons that were more than 32 pixels wide would be displayed incorrectly.
+* Tested up to WP 5.1.1.

+= 1.8.7 =
+* Fixed a bug introcuded in 1.8.6 that caused a PHP warning "strpos(): Empty needle".

+= 1.8.6 =
+* Fixed a PHP warning being thrown when the WPMU_PLUGIN_DIR constant is not a valid path or the full path cannot be determined.
+* Fixed a rare PHP warning "parameter 1 to be array, null given in menu-editor-core.php on line 4254" that was most likely caused by an unidentified plugin conflict.
+* Fixed a rare warning about a class being redefined.
+* Updated a number of internal dependencies.
+* Tested with WP 5.0.

 = 1.8.5 =
 * Fixed a bug where very long submenus wouldn't be scrollable if the current item was one that was moved to the current submenu from a different top level menu.